brenttaylor/Punch-IN-OUT/README.txt

 or out of a building.
 It's meant to be used with an ID card with two barcodes that have the persons full name with "IN/OUT" at the end as a string.
-The program saves all the files as .txt files so it should work with any windows machine that has python 2.7 installed.
+The program saves all the files as .txt files so it should work with any windows machine that has python installed.

-Python 2.7 must be installed on your machine!

 Setup:

+  1.Install the python "future" library via pip.

-	1.Create/find the folders you'd like to keep all the files in.
+  2.Create/find the folders you'd like to keep all the files in.

-	2.Move "punchout.py","punchoutclasses.py","SETTINGS.txt", and
+	3.Move "punchout.py","punchoutclasses.py","SETTINGS.txt", and
 	"LIVE LIST.txt" into the folder.

-	3.Open the "SETTINGS.txt" file and change the directories to the ones on your computer that you will be using.
+	4.Open the "SETTINGS.txt" file and change the directories to the ones on your computer that you will be using.
 You can also change the file type and time it takes for a check in to expire.
 But default settings are fine for that.
 Save the file and close it.

-	4.Run the "punchout.py" file in the same folder as "SETTINGS.txt" and viola!
+	5.Run the "punchout.py" file in the same folder as "SETTINGS.txt" and viola!